impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-content.md

 end
 ```

 I'll save you the drama of why this didn't work and the alternatives I tried, because I don't think it would be very educational to see my muddled thought process here.
-In the end, I wrote a StackExchange question and got an answer [here](https://archive.ph/zKi7G).
+In the end, I wrote a StackExchange question and got an answer [here](https://web.archive.org/web/20230407064428/https://unix.stackexchange.com/questions/716850/fish-shell-syntax-for-creating-a-switch-statement-which-checks-against-an-arra){:target="_blank" rel="noopener"}{:target="_blank" rel="noopener"}.
 TL;DR- I was getting confused about which parts of the syntax were being resolved by fish and which by bash, as well as when.
 The answer appears to be that 1) bash constructs a string containing a function definition, resolving certain parameter expansions and variables along the way, and then 2) that string is evaluated by fish as a set of commands and a function definition.
 I was unable to reproduce that behavior in the timebox I gave myself, but I'm relatively confident that this is what happens.

 Side note: it's amazing who might answer you when you post a StackExchange question.
-It turns out that the person who helped me out was [a well-known ethical hacker](https://web.archive.org/web/20220308002926/https://www.smh.com.au/technology/stephane-chazelas-the-man-who-found-the-webs-most-dangerous-internet-security-bug-20140926-10mixr.html) who helped find and fix a zero-day Bash exploit in millions of laptops, phones, and embedded devices around the world!
+It turns out that the person who helped me out was [a well-known ethical hacker](https://web.archive.org/web/20220308002926/https://www.smh.com.au/technology/stephane-chazelas-the-man-who-found-the-webs-most-dangerous-internet-security-bug-20140926-10mixr.html){:target="_blank" rel="noopener"} who helped find and fix a zero-day Bash exploit in millions of laptops, phones, and embedded devices around the world!

 On another note, I have to say I'm a bit disheartened that I was unable to understand the interplay of bash and fish well enough to reproduce a simplified test case for you here.
 I would have considered that a mark not only of my success in teaching you something, but also in me having learned something.
 To the extent that I'm unable to produce such test cases, I consider that a failure on my part.